 Now it's even easier to ensure your building achieves the ultimate success.
-Effective 2023, the TOBY Awards are only given to properties carrying a BOMA 360 distinction (starting at the Regional level) - the most comprehensive and holistic evaluation of operational and management practices.
+The TOBY Awards are only given to properties carrying a BOMA 360 distinction (starting at the regional level) -the most comprehensive and holistic evaluation of operational and management practices.
 Now you have two opportunities to highlight overall excellence for community impact, emergency preparedness, sustainability, health and wellness, and additional performance metrics for both commercial and industrial buildings.